-The annual independence assessment on INEDs for year 2019 was performed by the NRC in February 2019.
-When assessing independence, the NRC focused beyond the INEDs' background, economic and family relationships and also considered whether the INEDs could continue bringing the independent and objective judgment to the Board.
+The annual independence assessment on INEDs for year 2020 was performed by the NRC in February 2020.
+When assessing independence, the NRC focused beyond the INEDs' background, economic, family relationships and also considered whether the INEDs could continue bringing the independent and objective judgment to the Board.
+In addition to the above, KPMG Management & Risk Consulting Sdn Bhd ("KPMG") was engaged KPMG to conduct a Board Effectiveness Evaluation ("BEE") which covers the Independent Directors' Self-Assessment for the INEDs of the Group.
+Further details on the BEE are disclosed in Practice 5.1 of this CG Report.

-NRC was satisfied that all INEDs of the Company and the insurance subsidiaries fulfilled the criteria under the definition of Independent Director as prescribed by the authorities and that they have demonstrated independent and objective judgment in respective Board/Board Committee deliberations and acting in the best interest of the Group, as well as safeguarding the interests of minority shareholders and stakeholders.
-NRC was of the view that all INEDs of the Company and the insurance subsidiaries remain independent and therefore shall maintain their Independent Director status in the respective Boards.
+The NRC was satisfied that all INEDs of the Group fulfilled the criteria under the definition of Independent Director as prescribed by the authorities and that they have demonstrated independent and objective judgment in respective Board/Board Committee deliberations and acting in the best interest of the Group, as well as safeguarding the interests of minority shareholders and stakeholders.
+The NRC was of the view that all INEDs of the Group remain independent and therefore, shall maintain their Independent Director status in the respective Boards.
 The observations from the NRC were submitted to the Board for deliberation.